jtof-dev/meleemajors.gg/README.md

 ## todo

-- [ ] add a black background image filter to the website background
+- [x] add a black background image filter to the website background
-- [ ] finish formatting a template card
+- [x] finish formatting a template card
-- [ ] add custom fonts
+- [x] add custom fonts
 - [ ] fix footer not staying at the bottom of the page properly
 - [ ] flesh out footer with contributing instructions
 - [ ] add mobile view with scroll snapping between cards
+- [ ] add a way to view schedule images natively (have the card flip, expand, move to the side etc)
 - [ ] and, of course, write the backend